 - Exercise everyday or at least most days of the week.
 Regular exercise brings about beneficial changes or adaptations in the body (increases the number enzymes that burn fat, increases the cells’ ability to burn fat, and increases the muscles’ sensitivity to insulin so a little insulin goes a long way, correcting hyperinsulinemia – high levels of insulin in the blood: a hallmark of type 2 diabetes).

 - While exercising frequently each week, be sure to train hard and heavy.
 The harder you train in the gym and the more work put in will result in greater fat loss targeted and muscle built.
 The more muscle mass you have the higher your metabolism will be, which will result in more fat loss.
+For example, you should split each day up into each body part to optimize your results.
+If you do a top shoulder workout for mass, then you would more likely build muscle versus not having a specific day for your shoulders.
 Using a clinically-dosed post-workout recovery drink to prevent any muscle loss at the gym (due to a caloric restriction) while dieting is important in ensuring optimal recovery and growth allowing you to feel stronger for next time.

 - Eat a low-glycemic index and low-fat foods before and after workouts.
 A low-glycemic index food will not cause your blood sugar to surge.
 If your pre-workout meal is high in carbohydrates, fat that is supposed to be burned is spared.
 When ‘dieting’ it is often hard to not consume carbohydrates before a workout because hunger is usually always an issue.
 Appetite suppressors are found to be very beneficial in these situations to curb hunger so that you can focus on your day and most importantly, the workout.
 Also dietary fat takes longer to become available for the body to use as fuel, generally about 3-4 hours.